maximemulder/clam/README.md

     </tr>
 </table>

-Type inference is impossible for some expressions using tuple projections or type applications.
-More example of type inference can be found in the `tests/infer/` directory.
+More examples of type inference can be found in the `tests/infer` directory.
 Some of these examples, as well as several parts of the algorithm, were inspired by TACO Lab's [SuperF](https://hkust-taco.github.io/superf/) and [MLScript](https://hkust-taco.github.io/mlscript/) languages.

 *\* The type inference algorithm is still a little dirty and probably has a few bugs in it (notably with recursive types).
-Nevertheless, most programs as well as all the examples provided work, and I am in the process of cleaning the algorithm and adding better testing.*
+Nevertheless, most programs as well as all the tests and examples provided work, and I am in the process of cleaning the algorithm.
+It should also be noted that type inference is impossible for some expressions involving tuple projections or type applications.*

 ## Recursive types